SPI Energy's Solar4America Sho - GuruFocus.com

-MCCLELLAN PARK, CA / ACCESSWIRE / April 26, 2023 / SPI Energy Co., Ltd., (NASDAQ:SPI) (the "Company"), a global renewable energy company and provider of solar, storage and electric vehicle (EV) solutions for business, residential, government, logistics and utility customers today announced that its wholly owned subsidiary, Solar4America Technology (S4A), a Sacramento, California-based solar module manufacturing company, is participating in the Midwest Solar Expo in Chicago on May 1-3, 2023.
+MCCLELLAN PARK, CA / ACCESSWIRE / May 1, 2023 / SPI Energy Co., Ltd., (NASDAQ:SPI) (the "Company"), a global renewable energy company and provider of solar, storage and electric vehicle (EV) solutions for business, residential, government, logistics and utility customers today announced that its wholly owned subsidiary, Solar4America (S4A), a Sacramento, Calif. based solar module manufacturing company, is participating in the Florida Solar And Storage Summit in Sarasota May 2-3, 2023.

-"We are thrilled to have the opportunity to be at the Midwest Solar Expo in Chicago this year," said Denton Peng, Chairman of Solar4America.
-"We will be showcasing American-made 410W residential solar modules as well as our the 550W bifacial modules designed for commercial, industrial, and utility markets.
-We are the first and only major domestic manufacturer already manufacturing 550W/M10 solar modules in the US.
-We can deliver to customers anywhere in the nation from our factory in Sacramento."
+"We are thrilled to have the opportunity to be at the Florida Solar and Storage Summit this year," said Denton Peng, Chairman of Solar4America.
+"We will be showcasing American-made 410W solar modules for residential market and the 550W solar module designed for C&I and utility market.
+We are a major domestic modules manufacturer currently that can supply 550W/M10 solar modules in the US.
+We can deliver to customers anywhere in the nation from our factory in Sacramento CA."

-The Solar4America module manufacturing facility in Sacramento produces 700MW annually with capacity ramping up to 2.4GW in 2023.
+The Solar4America module manufacturing facility in Sacramento, Calif. produces approximately 700MW with capacity ramping up to 2.4GW in 2023.

-The Midwest Solar Expo is the leading solar and clean energy conference in the region.
-Created to support the vibrant clean energy market of the Midwest, the annual event hosts 450+ key players from diverse solar industry backgrounds to advance clean energy deployment in the Midwest and beyond.
+Solar4America also runs a promotion at the Summit for its an energy storage system that goes up to 17.6KWH in capacity.
+Please reach out to our staff at the show to confirm details.

+The Florida Solar Energy Industries Association (FlaSEIA) will host the Florida Solar and Storage Summit this May 2-3 at the Hyatt Regency in Sarasota.
+The summit is an annual gathering of industry leaders working to make Florida a top market for solar and storage.
+The summit addresses challenging topics, offers practical training and business advice and provides crucial updates on the legislative and regulatory climate in the Florida solar and storage industry.

-Solar4America Technology will have module experts available to answer questions and meet at our booth.
+Solar4America will have experts available to answer questions and information in our booth at the conference.

 About SPI Energy